Compost. Revolutionized.

 Collect your rubbish

-Periodically empty the collection pail into your tote.
+Periodically empty your refuse into your tote.
 You can keep the tote outside your living area (like in the garage).

 Step #4